apache/activemq-website/src/components/classic/documentation/how-do-i-use-ssl.md

     ```
     to `ACTIVEMQ_SSL_OPTS`

-4. Instruct ActiveMQ Classic to require client authentication by setting the following in activemq.xml:
+4. Instruct ActiveMQ to require client authentication by setting the following in activemq.xml:

 ### Certificate revocation